 This leads me to the next powerful technique: Prioritization.
-A jumble of random post-its on a board doesn’t quite lead to a decreased workload on it’s own.
+A jumble of random post-its on a board doesn’t quite lead to a decreased workload on its own.
 It requires some input from you on what is most important to get done soonest.
 There are going to be a ton of things that weigh on those priorities.
 Yes, HiPPO (Highest Paid Person’s Opinion) does usually factor in here, as well as external deadlines, and ROI (Return on Investment).
 Use the prioritization method that works in your situation…the method doesn’t matter.
 The important thing is to walk away with a prioritized list.
-Prioritizing helps you focus on the most important things and makes those conversations around adding to your queue much more straight-forward.
+Prioritizing helps you focus on the most important things and makes those conversations around adding to your queue much more straightforward.
 “Sure, I can do this, but it means these things are going to push.”

 The Power of “No”

 You must say “no” on a regular basis.
-This is a hard one for a lot of people, but it is absolutely necessary in setting realistic expectations.
-It is not enough to say that you will add it to the backlog; saying this will set yourself up for even harder conversations in the future.
+This is a hard one for a lot of people, but it is absolutely necessary for setting realistic expectations.
+It is not enough to say that you will add it to the backlog; saying this will set you up for even harder conversations in the future.
 If you are courageous and say “no” two things happen.
-One, expectations can be set early and the task can be requested of someone else.
+One, expectations can be set early and the task can be requested by someone else.
 If it is truly important, someone will do it, but it doesn’t need to be you.
 Two, you don’t end up with a never-ending backlog full of items that will only clutter your visibility really valuable things.

 Visualize your Workflow